offsoc/onionplan/docs/2 - Roadmaps/04 - Roadmap: Usability Proposal - Other Improvements.md

 This document tracks other relevant usability improvements, mostly related to user experience for tools like [Tor Browser][].

+Needs input from UX and Applications Teams on what to include in the roadmap.

 [Tor Browser]: https://www.torproject.org/download/

 ## Tor Browser

+### Quality Assurance

+* Quality Assurance for Tor Browser regarding Onion Services (initial workload estimate for 2 moths full time during 2023).

 ### Onion-Location for Tor Browser